CapedCrusader03/opencv-projects/README.md

 4) PolygonFromPoints : If the user clicks anywhere in the image, then that point's co-ordinates are stored.
 If the user clicks somewhere else, then the a line is generated between the previous clicked point and the last point.
 So basically, if there are more than 2 points, then a line is generated between the last and the second last points.
 The lines are drawn in Cyan and the points in red.

+5) ColorPicker : This mini-project will pick the color of the image when left mouse button is clicked on the image, and the picked color is shown in an another 300 x 300 sized window.